massalabs/massa/docs/smart-contracts/getting-started.rst

     ✔ command · wallet_info
     WARNING: do not share your private key

 It is because your wallet is not connected.
 You have to follow this tutorial: https://github.com/massalabs/massa/wiki/wallet#if-your-client-is-running (since the step "if your client is running").
-Next, you must have coins to send smart contract on the blockchain.
-You can get coins following this tutorial : https://github.com/massalabs/massa/wiki/staking
+Next, you must get coins to send smart contract on the blockchain.
+You can obtain coins following this tutorial : https://github.com/massalabs/massa/wiki/staking

 (the end tomorrow)